zhangbsn-gt/developer.gov.sg/collections/_products/categories/data-and-apis/apex-cloud/overview.md

 - The Elastic, Logstash and, Kibana (ELK) stack is offered through StackOps and this provides template dashboards for reporting.
 - The ELK stack also comes with a comprehensive search function to support tracing and debugging

-Facilities collaboration between agencies and encourages discovery of WOG API offerings.
+Facilitates collaboration between agencies and encourages discovery of WOG API offerings.
 - With over 30 agencies onboard APEX Cloud, users can experience a diversity of APIs and cross-sharing

 Security compliant with cross-zone support for internet and intranet environments